Grid ref: TQ 350 892 (click for o/s map)

 Mouse over links for pictures; click for detail page.

+Cormorants and little egrets nest on the wooded islands and there is also a large heronry.
+Other breeding birds include kingfisher, cetti's warbler, great crested grebe and little grebe.
 Peregrine falcons fly through now and again, and a variety of ducks, waders and songbirds stop off on migration.

 The reservoirs just south of the visitor centre are the oldest and the most interesting for wildlife, with natural banks and mature marginal vegetation, that has been supplemented by new plantings.

 The birdlife should get even better as these plantings mature, as the diving ducks that predominate are joined by dabbling ducks that appreciate aquatic vegetation.

 Main entrance on Forest Road (A503).
 Limited parking on-site.
 Cycle/pedestrian entrances from Blackhorse Lane and Coppermill Lane.
 SatNav: N17 9NH.

 10 minutes' walk from Tottenham Hale and Blackhorse Road stations (Victoria line tube and overground) and on bus routes 123 and 230.

 Open 9.30am–5pm April to September, otherwise until 4pm.